-- National curriculum descriptors at the end of each key stage - Baseline Assessments - Termly assessments - Formative and summative assessments - Progress measured against the P level descriptors - Autism Education Trust Progression Framework - Standardised screening and assessment tools - Observations of behavioural, emotional and social development - Sampling of work and class observations - Assessments by a specialist service, such as Educational Psychology or Specialist Teacher Service (STS) - Strengths & Difficulties questionnaire (SDQ)/ Boxall Profile
+- National curriculum descriptors at the end of each key stage - Baseline Assessments - Termly assessments - Formative and summative assessments - Progress measured against the P level descriptors - Autism Education Trust Progression Framework - Observations of behavioural, emotional and social development - Sampling of work and class observations - Assessments by a specialist service, such as Educational Psychology or Specialist Teacher Service (STS) - Strengths & Difficulties questionnaire (SDQ)

-Teachers also take part in an SEND day with the SENDCo termly, whereby any concerns or extra support needed is discussed.
-This is an opportunity for the class teachers and the SENDCo to look at how well the support provided is working and whether there are any children who aren't already on the register but are showing signs of possibly needing extra support.
+Teachers also take part in a SEND day with the Inclusion Manager termly, whereby any concerns or extra support needed is discussed.
+This is an opportunity for the class teachers and the Inclusion Manager to look at how well the support provided is working and whether there are any children showing signs of possibly needing extra support.

 Where children are observed as not making expected progress or who are identified through screening or assessment results, parents will be invited to speak to the class teacher to discuss the areas of concern, as well as the child's strengths, in order to put together a plan of action.
-If it is felt the child would benefit from being added to the SEND register, a provision map will be collaboratively produced to begin the process of implementing extra support to help the child to make progress in the areas of need.
+If it is felt the child would benefit from having an intervention, a provision map will be collaboratively produced to begin the process of implementing extra support to help the child to make progress in the areas of need.
 Children will also contribute to this plan and regularly discuss what support they feel works best for them.

-When the children are added to the SEND register, they are identified as having needs in one or more of the following areas, which are referred to in the Code of Practice:
+When the children are identified as having needs in one or more of the following areas, which are referred to in the Code of Practice a SEN support plan or a provision map will be set up: